-Further details of the grant of Share Options are set out in Note 32 to the consolidated financial statements.
+Further details of the Share Options Scheme are set out in Note 30 to the consolidated financial statements.

 EQUITY-LINKED AGREEMENTS

 Save as the Share Option Scheme, the Company did not have equity-linked agreements that (i) will or may result in the Company issuing Shares or (ii) require the Company to enter into any agreements that will or may result in the Company issuing Shares during the Financial Year or subsisted at the end of the Financial Year.